Avaiga/taipy-doc/docs/manuals/cli/run.md

 ## With Taipy supported arguments

 Taipy CLI will parse Taipy supported arguments and pass the rest of the arguments to your Taipy application.
-To display the list of Taipy supported arguments, you can run `taipy help run` command.
+To display the list of Taipy supported arguments, you can run the `taipy help run` command.
 Alternatively, you can use the `--help` or `-h` options by running `taipy run --help` or `taipy run -h`.

 ```console